Carl Baugh

 Carl Edward Baugh (born October 21, 1936) is an American young Earth creationist.
-Baugh has claimed to have discovered human footprints alongside dinosaur footprints near the Paluxy River in Texas.
+Baugh has claimed to have discovered human footprints alongside non-avian dinosaur footprints near the Paluxy River in Texas.
 Baugh promoted creationism as the former host of the Creation in the 21st Century TV program on the Trinity Broadcasting Network.

 The scientific community considers his claims pseudoscience.
 The creationist groups Answers in Genesis and Answers in Creation have characterized his claims as incorrect or deceptive.
 Baugh claims to have multiple doctorates, all of which are from unaccredited schools.
 He was also the president and a graduate of Pacific International University, an unaccredited university located in Springfield, Missouri.

 Biography

 Born in Kenedy, Texas, Baugh graduated in 1955 from Abilene High School in Abilene, Texas.
 He formerly appeared on Trinity Broadcasting Network program Creation in the 21st Century.
 Baugh was also the president and a graduate of the unaccredited Pacific International University.

 In 1984, Baugh started the Creation Evidence Museum in a double-wide trailer in Glen Rose, Texas, near Dinosaur Valley State Park, to promote creationism.
 The museum exhibits have been strongly criticized by scientists as incorrectly identified dinosaur prints, other fossils, or outright forgeries.

 In 2008, a descendant of a family that found many original Paluxy River dinosaur tracks in the 1930s claimed that her grandfather had faked many of them.
 Others, such as purported dinosaur claws, were identified by University of Texas at Austin paleontologist Wann Langston as crocodile teeth.

 In 1996, Baugh presented his "man-tracks" in the widely criticized program The Mysterious Origins of Man.
 Creationist Ken Ham, of Answers in Genesis, criticized the claims in a review titled "Hollywood's 'Moses' Undermines Genesis," regarding Baugh: "According to leading creationist researchers, this evidence is open to much debate and needs much more intensive research.
 One wonders how much of the information in the program can really be trusted!"
 He also has been given television exposure by the tele-evangelist Kenneth Copeland.
 He has authored several self-published books on such topics as the age of the universe, dinosaurs coexisting with humans and critiques of evolution.

 In 2001 Baugh and Creation Evidence Museum were featured on The Daily Show where Baugh likened human history to The Flintstones and the show poked fun at his claims about the hyperbaric biosphere, pterodactyl expeditions, and dinosaurs.

 He is a promoter of intelligent design.
 In 2002 he appeared with William A. Dembski at a conference in Texas and has built his more recent web material around ID and Dembski.